About Us – Discover Our Story and Mission

 a tennis player is standing on playfround

-Baseplay Tennis was founded in 2017 with the goal to bring high-quality tennis coaching to Singapore’s local and expat communities.
+Baseplay Tennis was founded in 2017 with the goal of bringing high-quality tennis coaching to Singapore’s local and expat communities.

 Apart from our coaching methodology, we believe that having fun in our lessons and establishing a great personal relationship with our students are key fundamentals in achieving the best results on the tennis court.